DEFRA/cdp-libraries/packages/hapi-connect/README.md

 # Hapi Connect

-Hapi Connect is a Hapi plugin to mount [connect](https://github.com/senchalabs/connect#readme) based middleware at a route"
+Hapi Connect is a Hapi plugin to mount [connect](https://github.com/senchalabs/connect#readme) based middleware at a route.

 ## Installing